Environment

 As a result of energy-intensive processes at high temperatures and large consumption of raw materials, the world’s iron and steel production accounts for a large share of global emissions of greenhouse gases.
 As one of the largest foundry groups in Northern Europe, and thus an emitter of greenhouse gases, we are committed to continuing our work to reduce emissions connected with our operations and to share our results with stakeholders.

-For the third year in a row, we are publishing a sustainability report for the entire BIRN Group.
+For the fourth year in a row, we are publishing a sustainability report for the entire BIRN Group.

-BIRN has spent much of 2024 producing the double materiality analysis.
+In close collaboration with PwC, BIRN has prepared a double materiality analysis.
 The analysis gives us a 360-degree view of the entire group in relation to the impact we have on the outside world, and how external factors impact us as a group.
 It’s a powerful starting point for defining concrete goals for how we can minimise our negative impact on the climate and environment, and identifying focus areas that are beyond our own control but which we need to take into account in our business operations.

 In relation to the climate and environment, it is particularly BIRNs consumption of electricity, natural gas and resources and our production waste that have a significant impact on our surroundings, making these also the key areas to work with to minimise negative impacts.